Tax Software

 File import capabilities were a staple of desktop tax applications.
 Using the Tax Exchange Format (TXF), any tax data provider could export a TXF file and tax software could import the file.
 Unfortunately, when online tax applications began, they did not include this feature.
 This was a huge mistake.

 The assertion that TXF was replaced by Open Financial Exchange (OFX) is patently false.
 TXF covered a broader set of data than OFX.
-But, mostly importantly, with few exceptions, OFX-formatted data is only delivered via API.
+But, most importantly, with few exceptions, OFX-formatted data is only delivered via API.
 Setting up API relationships with hundreds of tax data providers is impractical or impossible.
 Too many brokers, for example, take the position that setting up an API with one or two software companies is sufficient.

 The TXF standard is no longer published or maintained.
 The Financial Data Exchange (FDX) standard-setting organization has created a replacement for TXF using the ubiquitous JSON format.
 The data structures for over 50 tax documents are defined.
 And they are documented on this website.